I. Kathleen Hagen: Trial

 The defense argued for an insanity plea.
 A defense psychiatrist, Robert L. Sadoff, stated that soon after Hagen returned to her home on Fairmount Avenue, Chatham New Jersey.
-She had chronic depression deepened because of the two failed marriages, the loss of her medical career, her fears about her parents' health, and her own fears that her depression would lead to institutionalization.
+Her chronic depression deepened because of her two failed marriages, the loss of her medical career, her fears about her parents' health, and her own fears that her depression would lead to institutionalization.

 Both Sadoff and Dr. Steven Simring, who testified for the prosecution, said Hagen's depression deepened significantly in August 2000, to the point where she thought she was receiving messages from televisions ads, traffic lights and playing cards.
-They both also said she also heard a male voice she took to be her father's commanding her to commit the murders, because once they occurred, she and her parents would go to what Simring called a "childlike, magical sphere where they'd regain their happiness."
+They said she also heard a male voice she took to be her father's commanding her to commit the murders because, once they occurred, she and her parents would go to what Simring called a "childlike, magical sphere where they'd regain their happiness."

 Deborah Factor, an assistant Morris County prosecutor, asked the psychiatrists if they considered the patricide-matricide acts of vindictiveness or mercy killings, and they both answered no.

 Acquittal and confinement

 A New Jersey judge acquitted Hagen of charges after two psychiatrists testified that she was psychotic at the time.

 After the psychiatrists agreed that Hagen had been depressed for years, was delusional during the murders and was now suicidal, Judge B. Theodore Bozonelis found her not guilty on grounds of insanity and committed her to a state mental health institution.

 Judge Bozonelis did not order a specific term of confinement, but said he believed that she required long-term treatment in an institution because she is prone to unpredictable bouts of psychosis and is a danger to herself and society.
 Under the law, he said, Hagen was entitled to periodic hearings and reviews about her recovery and continued confinement.

-Hagen was nearly released to one-time friend Charlotte Carosh, but this was blocked by the hospital when it was revealed that Charlotte Carosh had a track record of acquiring real estate from the elderly.
+Hagen was finally released by the hospital.
 This led to the creation of New Jersey's Kean's law that requires the police to notify residents when psychotic patients are released.